sara-salah1/Scientific-Calculator-Without-Built-Ins/README.md

 ## Introduction
-The goal of this Scientific Calculator repository is to provide a versatile and user-friendly tool for individuals engaged in mathematical computations and statistical analyses.
-Whether you're a student working on assignments, a scientist conducting research, or someone needing a reliable calculator for various tasks.
+The goal of this Scientific Calculator repository is to provide a versatile and user-friendly tool for individuals engaged in mathematical computations and statistical analyses

 Designed with simplicity in mind, this scientific calculator supports basic arithmetic operations, statistical functions, equation solving, matrix operations, combinatorics, and a variety of mathematical functions.
-From simple calculations to complex statistical analyses, this calculator aims to be your reliable companion.
+From simple calculations to complex statistical analyses.

 ## Features